danian95/CHEM115/README.md

-# CourseSkeleton
+# CHEM115

-Folder structure and templates for course development
+Handouts and notes for CHEM115